gitfrosh/100-days-of-code/r1-log.md

  ### R1D71
  R1D71 #100DaysOfCode: Freshed up my project and added some additional progressive web app features #pwa.
 This looks waaay better now:

+ ### R1D72
+ No coding today.

+ ### R1D73
+So I'm coding at the most beautiful working place since the start of my #100DaysOfCode challenge (the Northern German seaside) and it's a bit hard to keep track of my plans (though the wi-fi is fine).

+### RD1D74